 Whiting’s music has been described as “marvelously intriguing” and “evocative” in a recent review in Fanfare magazine, and is performed often around the globe.
 He has had performances and given talks on his electroacoustic work at festivals including ICMC, SEAMUS, NYCEMF, N_SEME, EMM, eviMus, EMUFest, TIES, Sonorities Festival of Contemporary Music, USF New-Music Festival, TUTTI, CMS, and MUSLAB.
 He also continues to compose in a completely acoustic medium, having recently been commissioned by The Florida Orchestra and the University of South Florida to compose Bonn Chance, a piece for full orchestra celebrating the 250th anniversary of Beethoven’s birth.

-In addition to his activity as a composer, Benjamin is Co-Founder and Co-President of Null-state, Inc., an organization that strives to pave the way for the continued innovation and growth of electronic and electroacoustic music through its Chaosflöte project and research into new techniques in live coding.
+In addition to his activity as a composer, Whiting is Co-Founder and Co-Executive Director of Null-state, Inc., an organization that strives to pave the way for the continued innovation and growth of electronic and electroacoustic music through its Chaosflöte project and research into new techniques in live coding.
 The organization also spreads the joy of electronically enhanced music making to all by giving lectures, workshops, and concerts at public institutions, such as the University of Central Florida, the University of South Florida, Eastern Florida State College, Wayne State University, and the Melrose Center.
 He has been the recipient of a New Music USA grant to further these goals.

 Whiting received his DMA from the University of Illinois at Urbana-Champaign and is currently on faculty at the University of South Florida as Visiting Instructor of Composition and Electronic Music.
 He also serves as Webmaster for the Society of Composers, Inc.